Western Carolina University

-Western Carolina University (WCU) is a public university in Cullowhee, North Carolina.
+Western Carolina University (WCU) is a public university in Cullowhee, North Carolina, United States.
 It is part of the University of North Carolina system.

 The fifth oldest institution of the sixteen four-year universities in the UNC system, WCU was founded to educate the people of the western North Carolina mountains.
-WCU provides an education to students from 48 states and 35 countries.
-Enrollment for the Fall 2020 semester was 12,243 students.
+Enrollment for the fall 2020 semester was 12,243 students.